-NIB is committed to the integrity of markets and to following best practices and international standards in the areas of governance, integrity, accountability, transparency and business ethics in all of its operations and activities.
-NIB is also committed to acting without bias or prejudice.
+NIB is committed to the integrity of markets and to following relevant international standards in the areas of compliance and business ethics.
+The Bank is also committed to acting without bias or prejudice.

-Speaking-up and whistleblowing policy
+Speaking-up and Whistleblowing